boxyhq/jackson/CONTRIBUTING.md

 ## Create a Pull Request

-Good pull requests - patches, improvements, new features - are a fantastic help.
-They should remain focused in scope and avoid containing unrelated commits.
+Effective pull requests, which can include patches, improvements, or new features, are a valuable contribution.
+Ensure they are focused on a specific scope and do not contain unrelated commits.

-Go to the original repository on GitHub and click the "New Pull Request" button.
+To create a pull request, navigate to the original repository on GitHub and click the "New Pull Request" button.
 Compare and create a pull request from your branch to the main repository.
 Provide a clear and concise description of your changes in the pull request.

 ## Review and Feedback

-After submitting your PR, maintainers and other contributors may review your changes and provide feedback.
-Be ready to address any suggested improvements.
+After submitting your pull request, maintainers and other contributors will review your changes and provide feedback.
+Be prepared to address any suggested improvements.

-## Merge
+## Merging

-Once your PR is approved, it will be merged into the main repository.
+Once your pull request is approved, it will be merged into the main repository.

 ### Celebrate!

 ## Bug Reports

-If you encounter issues or bugs, please report them with detailed information to help with troubleshooting.
+If you encounter any issues or bugs, please report them with detailed information to aid in troubleshooting.

 ## Feature Requests

-Submit detailed feature requests for new functionality you'd like to see.
+Feel free to submit detailed feature requests for new functionality you would like to see.

 ## Testing

-It's essential to thoroughly test your changes to prevent regressions and errors.
+Comprehensive testing of your changes is vital to prevent regressions and errors.

 ## Good First Issues

-Start your contribution journey with our list of "good first issue" tasks, specifically curated for newcomers and first-time contributors.
+To begin your contribution journey, explore our list of "good first issue" tasks specifically curated for newcomers and first-time contributors.

 ## Development